-An ISA can be cancelled, or in HMRC terms made 'void', if there has been a breach of the ISA regulations.
-An example would be if an investor has subscribed to more than one Stocks & Shares ISA in the same tax year.
+An ISA can be cancelled, or in Inland Revenue terms made ‘void’, if there has been a breach of the ISA regulations.
+An example would be if an investor has subscribed to more than one ISA in the same tax year.
 In this case, the second ISA would be made void.

-Income from ISA does not need to be reported in your annual tax returns.
+Income from ISAs does not need to be reported in your annual tax return.
 This will mean less time and trouble for those people completing their returns.

-In a Stocks & Shares ISA, interest received on cash will be subject to a 20% tax.
+In a Stocks and Shares ISA, interest received on cash will be subject to a 20% tax.
 ISA accounts still attract stamp duty on purchases.

 It is important to remember that tax rates and legislation may be subject to change.